Looking to extend your home?

 Do I need planning permission?

-In most cases, you will be allowed to build under Permitted Development.
+In some cases, you will be allowed to build under Permitted Development.

 However, there are also many cases where you will need to submit plans to your local authority for approval.